bmwcarit/joynr/wiki/Tutorial.md

         // for and arbitrating the "best" matching provider.
         // NOTE: Valid cache entries might prevent triggering a lookup in the global capabilities
         // directory.
 Therefore, not all providers registered with the global capabilities
-        // directory might be taken into account during arbitration. discoveryQos.setCacheMaxAge(Long.MAX_VALUE);
+        // directory might be taken into account during discovery. discoveryQos.setCacheMaxAge(Long.MAX_VALUE);
         // The discovery process outputs a list of matching providers.
 The arbitration strategy then
         // chooses one or more of them to be used by the proxy.